RahulArora2000/Langchain-Graphs-CSV/README.md

 ## Additional Notes

-- This code assumes the presence of CSV files named "inventory.csv" and "order.csv" in the specified paths (`C:\Users\Rahul\Downloads\inventory.csv` and `C:\Users\Rahul\Downloads\order.csv`).
+- This code assumes the presence of CSV files named "inventory.csv" and "order.csv" in the specified paths (`YOUR CSV FILE PATH.csv` and `CSV FILE PATH.csv`).
 Make sure to update the paths if your files are located elsewhere or have different names.

 - The code uses the `create_pandas_dataframe_agent` function from the `langchain.agents` module to create an agent based on the provided ERP and transactional data.
 You may need to modify this part to suit your specific use case.